mauroarias/custom-action/README.md

 Please note that for now this option is available only on MacOS or Linux OS.
 On your local **service root folder**:

-- Compile your services, following: docker build -f <-Dockerfile's path->/Dockerfile --platform linux/amd64 --no-cache -t app:test .
+- Compile your service, following: docker build -f <-Dockerfile's path->/Dockerfile --platform linux/amd64 --no-cache -t app:test .
 - Run Itest script comand:
   share-qa-libs/scripts/Itest.sh <-integration test path->/ <-migration's project path, OPTIONAL if applies, ending in /-> <-Test arguments if you have->